NHSDigital/integration-adaptor-nhais/README.md

 - `outboundState` records every transaction sent by the adaptor (GP->HA)
 - `inboundState` records every transaction received by the adaptor (HA->GP)

-These collection should be monitored to identify any transactions that may be missing.
+These collections should be monitored to identify any transactions that may be missing.

 See [REPORTING.md](./REPORTING.md) for details about how to run these reports.